Characteristics of a venture capital transaction

 To some extent and as in other jurisdictions, Swiss corporate law imposes certain restrictions (as outlined below) on how contractual obligations – which are fairly common in a VC context – can be entered into by the company.
 For example, the Swiss company cannot validly by contract commit itself to perform or to procure the performance of all required actions (eg, shareholder resolutions) necessary to increase the company’s share capital and to allot the new shares, which are key items in an investment agreement for completing the investment round.
 Accordingly, the founders as well as other existing shareholders and investors often commit to procure that the requisite corporate actions are taken or performed.

-Also, owing to mandatory Swiss corporate law restrictions, some common features in a VC investment and respective (preference) rights attributed to later-stage investors cannot be reflected in a Swiss company’s charter documents; ie, the articles of association and its organisational regulations (eg, sales proceeds preference, redemption features).
+Also, owing to mandatory Swiss corporate law restrictions, some common features in a VC investment and respective (preference) rights attributed to later-stage investors cannot be reflected in a Swiss company’s charter documents (ie, the articles of association and its organisational regulations, such as sales proceeds preference or redemption features).
 Other than in many other M&A/PE settings, where Swiss corporate law by default assures that a controlling shareholder can in fact obtain its controlling rights by virtue of corporate law rules alone, there are limits on how investor (preference) rights common in a VC investment can be implemented and enforced by virtue of corporate law and charter documents alone.
 Obligations regarding the exercise of voting rights or transfer restrictions only create contractual rights and need to be enforced against the non-complying party.
 It is therefore also not possible to challenge the validity of a shareholder or board resolution, which has been resolved in violation of the transaction agreements.
 Therefore, in a typical VC set-up with many minority shareholders, from the initial investment until the exit, common preference rights of later-stage investors heavily depend on well-drafted and enforceable transaction agreements, such as the investment agreement as well as the shareholders’ agreement, that bind and can be enforced against all shareholders in order for them to vote or instruct board members to undertake the necessary actions to comply with the transaction agreements or to ask for damages payments.

 Investment approach and terms, share subscription